Jesse McCargar: Early life

 Jesse B. McCargar was born in Nord, Butte County, California on Aug.
 11, 1879.
-He was the son of Dr. Philander McCargar and Emily Lawson.
-Dr. Philander McCargar was a dentist in Oakland, CA. He was born in Canada, and migrated with his father, Samuel McCargar, a prosperous rancher, from Rice County, MN to Butte County, CA. in 1861.
+He was the son of Philander McCargar and Emily Lawson.
+Philander McCargar was a dentist in Oakland, CA. He was born in Canada, and migrated with his father, Samuel McCargar, a prosperous rancher, from Rice County, MN to Butte County, CA. in 1861.
 Philander McCargar met and married his wife, Emily Lawson, on a business trip for his father in Topeka, KS in 1874.
 Dr. Philander McCargar graduated from the U. C. Berkeley School of Dentistry in 1888.
 Living in Oakland, CA., Philander McCargar was very active in the Prohibition Party.
 He ran for mayor of Oakland twice and supported various committees and organizations for the Prohibitionist cause.
 Jesse and his brother joined the Spanish–American War in 1898.
 After the war and his father's death, Jesse went into banking.

 In 1905 Jesse married Addie Goodrich (1882-1920).
 They had 4 children.
 The youngest was the author, diplomat, and intelligence agent James Goodrich McCargar (1920-2007).
 After the death of his first wife, Jesse married Phoebe Hunt in 1923.
 After his divorce from Phoebe Hunt, he married Helen Baker in 1949.